 Having received no callbacks by Tuesday afternoon, I re-called one, again getting a recording.
 Although this time my call was returned, the first appointment available was a week and a half away.

-As David Nobel, of DSN Pest Services pointed out the next morning, if it takes that long for a prospective customer to get an appointment, what would their response be to a warranty issue?
+As David Noble, of DSN Pest Services pointed out the next morning, if it takes that long for a prospective customer to get an appointment, what would their response be to a warranty issue?

-He and his wife Sara, the S in DSN, started Nobel Pest Control over 20 years ago, beginning with residential customers.
+He and his wife Sara, the S in DSN, started Noble Pest Control over 20 years ago, beginning with residential customers.
 They later branched out to the commercial market, including Whole Foods, Magruders, and others.

 Eventually, after their children left home, they decided that they didn't need to work 60-hour weeks any more and sold the commercial business to Terminex.
 The name went along with it, the reason they're now DSN Pest Control, although their website retains a vestige of the previous name.
 Not knowing the background, one might wonder what kind of pest might be considered noble!

 David immediately identified our insects as flying ants and carefully inspected all areas of the basement, then the exterior of the house, finding no evidence of termites or any other infestations.
 He offered a pest control treatment effective for one year for $350 (a $25 coupon on their website provided a one-time discount).
 Pests include crickets, stink bugs, cockroaches, mice, and rats(!), but not termites, bedbugs, chipmunks or other wild creatures.
+However, he does also offer termite treatment, if necessary.

 If any issues turn up during that time, they'll return and resolve them.
 At the end of a year, one can renew, including inspection and treatment, for the same price – forever.
 Some long-time customers are still paying $225.